Jasonbernard782/weather-cli/README.md

 (Install pipx if not already installed.)

-# Get an OpenWeather API Key
+# Get an OpenWeather API Key:

 Weather-CLI requires an API key from https://openweathermap.org/api to fetch live weather data.